XRPLF/xrpl.js/docs/index.md

 }).catch(console.error);
 ```

-Assuming the multisigning account was setup properly, the above example will respond with `resultCode: 'tesSUCCESS'` and the hash for the transaction.
-If any of `{signAs: some_address}` options were missing the code will return a validation error as follow:
+If the multi-signing account was setup properly, the above example logs `resultCode: 'tesSUCCESS'` and the hash for the transaction.
+If any of `{signAs: some_address}` options were missing, the code returns a validation error such as:

 ```
 [ValidationError(txJSON is not the same for all signedTransactions)]
 ```